Main Content

 collapse all

-Simulation outputs, returned as a Simulink.SimulationOutput object, an array of Simulink.SimulationOutput objects, or a vector.
+Simulation results and metadata, returned as a Simulink.SimulationOutput object, an array of Simulink.SimulationOutput objects, or a vector.
 The Simulink.SimulationOutput object contains all data logged from simulation as well as metadata about the simulation, including timing information and diagnostics.

-When you specify only the model name as an input argument and the model you simulate has the Single simulation output parameter disabled, the output from the sim function is a vector of simulation times.
-For the sim function to return results in a consistent format for any syntax, save the model with the Single simulation output parameter enabled.
+When you specify the model name or handle as the only input argument and the model you simulate has the Single simulation output parameter disabled, the output from the sim function is a vector of the major time hits that occurred in the simulation.
+To ensure that the sim function returns results in a consistent format for any syntax, save the model with the Single simulation output parameter enabled.

 Tips

-• To ensure the sim function returns results in the same format regardless of which input arguments you specify, save your model with the Single simulation output parameter enabled.
-With this option enabled, simulation results are returned as a Simulink.SimulationOutput that contains all logged data as well as simulation metadata, including timing information and diagnostics.
-Analyzing results from multiple simulations is easier when all simulation data and metadata is stored in a single object.
+• To ensure the sim function returns results in the same format for every syntax, save your model with the Single simulation output parameter enabled.
+With this option enabled, simulation results are returned as one or more Simulink.SimulationOutput objects that each contain all logged data simulation metadata, including timing information and diagnostics, for a simulation.
+Returning all simulation data and metadata in a single object facilitates analyzing results from multiple simulations.

 • To get a list of model configuration parameters, use the getActiveConfigSet function and the get_param function.
 For example, to see the configuration parameters for the model vdp, enter these commands in the MATLAB Command Window.